 - How Does the BankAmericard® Better Balance Rewards Compare to Other Credit Cards?

 Review: Is the BankAmericard® Better Balance Rewards Credit Card worth it?

 The BankAmericard® Better Balance Rewards offers cardholders a reward for making credit card bill payments above the minimum required amount.
 In that way, it is a fairly unique balance transfer credit card – most other cards in this category don’t provide users any monetary rewards.
 Bank of America only extends this offer to consumers who carry balances, however, which means you need to be paying interest on your purchases to score the rewards (past the initial 12 month interest free period).
 We recommend against doing so since the quarterly reward is likely going to be less than what you will be paying in interest.

 |Good For…||Bad For…|

 This card is best for individuals who can pay their balances off in the span of 12 billing cycles.
-If you feel you will require a longer period of time to completely get rid of your credit card debt, we recommend looking at other options – such as the Chase Slate® or the Citi Simplicity® Card - No Late Fees Ever.
+If you feel you will require a longer period of time to completely get rid of your credit card debt, we recommend looking at other options – such as the Chase Slate® or the Citi Simplicity® Card.
 These other cards provide 0% introductory APR on balance transfers for 15 and 21 months respectively.
-As we show below, these extra few months can make hundreds of dollars difference.
+These extra few months can make hundreds of dollars difference.